 Teaching elementary mathematics - don't skip stages

-I want to tell you a little bit about this book, because I think it is exceptionally good, and a very worthwhile book to read if you're a teacher OR a parent.
+I think this book is exceptionally good, and very worthwhile to read if you're a teacher OR a parent.

-Ron Aharoni was like many: he thought he could easily teach elementary school math because he knew college level math and beyond (he was teaching math in a university).
+Ron Aharoni was like many: he thought he could easily teach elementary school mathematics because he knew college level math and beyond (he was teaching math in a university).

 But... he was in for a big surprise when he entered the fourth, fifth, and first grade classes in a backward town in northern Israel, in 2000.

 - ...he did NOT know how to teach elementary mathematics, in spite of his knowledge of university level math.

 For example, during his first lessons, he took children outside to measure shadows of trees and buildings, and then also to measure the children and their own shadows.
 The idea was to use the ratio of a child's shadow to his height in order to find the height of a tree or a building